 Bees in agroecosystems survive by feeding on wildflowers growing in field margins and patches of semi-natural habitat, supplemented by the brief gluts of flowers provided by mass flowering crops such as oilseed rape and sunflower (1, 2).
 Many crops are now routinely treated with neonicotinoid insecticides as a seed dressing; these compounds are systemic, migrating in the sap to all parts of the plant and providing protection against insect herbivores.
 The most widely used of these compounds in imidacloprid, which is routinely used on most major crops including cereals, oilseed rape, corn, cotton, sunflower and sugar beets (3).
-Being systemic, imidacloprid spreads to the nectar and pollen of flowering crops, typically at concentrations ranging from 0.7-10 $\mu$ g kg-1 (4, 5).
+Being systemic, imidacloprid spreads to the nectar and pollen of flowering crops, typically at concentrations ranging from $0.7-10\mu g \ kg^{-1}$ (4, 5).
 Thus bee colonies in agroecosystems will be exposed to 2-4 week pulses of exposure to neonicotinoids during the flowering period of crops (6).

 It is unclear what impact this exposure has on bee colonies under field conditions.
-A recent meta-analysis based on 13 studies on honey bees found that consumption of realistic doses of imidacloprid under laboratory and semi-field conditions reduced their expected performance of exposure of a wild bumble bee colony to neonicotinoids present on the flowers of a nearby crop.
+A recent meta-analysis based on 13 studies on honey bees found that consumption of realistic doses of imidacloprid under laboratory and semi-field conditions reduced their expected performance by 6 to 20% (7), but had no lethal effects.
+Fewer studies have been carried out on bumble bees and results are conflicting (8-11).
+There is some evidence that low doses of neonicotinoids may reduce foraging ability (12), which is likely to have significant impacts under natural conditions, but little effect in cage studies.
+Although recent studies (11) have shown some evidence that neonicotinoids reduced forager success under field conditions, no studies have examined their impacts on colonies foraging naturally in the field.
+Here we present an experiment, using 75 Bombus terrestris colonies, designed to simulate the likely effect of exposure of a wild bumble bee colony to neonicotinoids present on the flowers of a nearby crop.
 The colonies were randomly allocated to one of three treatments.
 Control colonies received ad lib pollen and nectar over a period of 14 days in the laboratory.
-Over the same period, colonies in the 'low' treatment were fed pollen and sugar water containing $6\mu g kg^{-1}$ and 0.7μg kg-1 imidacloprid respectively, representing the level found in seedtreated rape (13).
+Over the same period, colonies in the 'low' treatment were fed pollen and sugar water containing 6μg kg-1 and 0.7μg kg-1 imidacloprid respectively, representing the level found in seedtreated rape (13).
 The 'high' treatment colonies received double these doses, still close to the field-realistic range.
 After two weeks, all colonies were then placed in the field where they were left to forage independently for a period of six weeks while their performance was monitored.